414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 ---

 It's probably worth noting that this is quite an unusual design for a lexer.
-For instance, if you define two tokens with regex:
+For instance, if you were to define two tokens with regex:

 ```js
 import_kw = /import/;
 binding = /[a-zA-Z][a-zA-Z0-9]*/;
 ```

-And gave it the string `important`, most lexer generators would generate code that parses a binding with the value `"important"`, not the `import` keyword, followed by the binding `"ant"`.
+And give it the string `important`, most lexer generators would generate code that parses a binding with the value `"important"`, not the `import` keyword, followed by the binding `"ant"`.